gerhart01/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 # Start

 1. Set "VSMScan"=dword:00000001 for securekernel.exe scanning or "VSMScan"=dword:00000000 for ntoskrnl debugging (if it is needed) using RegParam.reg file in debugger distributive.
+Default value is "VSMScan"=dword:00000001.
 2. Start LiveCloudKd with EXDI plugin:

 ```
 LiveCloudKd /l /a 0 /n 0
 ```
-a - Action ID (Live kernel debugger) n - ID of virtual machine (standard is zero, if you run VM.
+a - Action ID (Live kernel debugger) l - using EXDI interface n - ID of virtual machine (standard is zero, if you run VM.
 Useful for restarting)

-It automatically launches WinDBG with EXDI plugin in live debugging mode.
+It automatically launches WinDBG (classic) with EXDI plugin in live debugging mode.

-3. You can use WinDBG and see events in separate logging window:
+1. You can use WinDBG and see events in separate logging window:

 ![](./images/EXDI6.png)